'Populist governments excel at constant signalling to their base'

-Ahead of Donald Trump’s inauguration next week, Robin Cantrill-Fenwick looks at what may lie ahead for arts leaders in the USA.
+With Donald Trump’s return to the White House, Robin Cantrill-Fenwick looks at what may lie ahead for arts leaders in the USA.

-As the United States readies itself for the erection of a giant TRUMP sign on the roof of the White House on 20 January, cultural institutions worldwide have been grappling with an increasingly familiar phenomenon: the rise of populism and its impact on the arts.
+The United States is readying itself for the installation of a TRUMP sign on the roof of the White House on 20 January, and some in the arts and culture sector will be apprehensive.
+For the past decade, cultural institutions worldwide have been grappling with an increasingly familiar phenomenon: the rise of populism in politics and its impact on the arts.

 The European experience offers a preview of what may lie ahead for American cultural institutions.
 Across Europe, from Hungary to Poland, from Italy to here in the UK, cultural organisations have weathered various waves of populist governance, each bringing its own challenges to artistic freedom and institutional autonomy.